tylertufano/SubPaperFlux/docs/user-management-rollout.md

   the admin tooling (`app/db_admin.py`) and execute without errors in the target environment.

+## Management UI validation

+Run this validation pass whenever Phase B user-management UI work lands.
+The goal is to ensure the admin surfaces behave as expected against a freshly deployed backend and that regression coverage remains intact.

+- `web/pages/admin/users.tsx`
+  - Lists all users with accurate pagination, search, and role indicators.
+  - Supports creating, editing, and disabling users with optimistic UI updates and error reporting through the shared alert system.
+  - Enforces role assignment constraints and hides RBAC-only roles when enforcement is disabled.
+- `web/pages/admin/orgs.tsx`
+  - Renders organization tables with membership counts and detail drawers.
+  - Allows creating and updating organization metadata, including slug validation and duplicate checks.
+  - Handles membership invites/removals and reflects backend errors with inline field validation states.
+- `web/pages/me/tokens.tsx`
+  - Lists personal access tokens, including last-used timestamps and scopes.
+  - Allows generating and revoking tokens with confirmation modals and success toasts.
+  - Prevents re-displaying token secrets after creation and ensures revoked tokens disappear from the list on the next refresh.

 ## RBAC enforcement

 RBAC is now enforced everywhere by default. `is_user_mgmt_enforce_enabled()`